Nothing says love like a homemade biscuit.

 But for you, this recipe will make 8 – 12 biscuits, depending how big you like them.
 I like them big.

-*Why sprouted?
 Good question.
 Sprouted flour makes more of those whole grain nutrients available while also reducing anti-nutrients within the grain.
-Learn more here.
+These biscuits are butter, flaky, and so delicious - plus healthy!
+Love this sprouted whole wheat biscuits recipe.